• Skip to primary navigation

 Easy sausage casserole with mashed potato.

-This simple sausage casserole is perfect cold-weather comfort food, easily adaptable, and delicious served with potatoes or rice, and seasonal vegetables like roasted Tenderstem broccoli and air fryer asparagus.
+This simple sausage casserole is perfect cold-weather comfort food, easily adaptable, and delicious served with mashed potatoes or rice, and seasonal vegetables like roasted Tenderstem broccoli and air fryer asparagus.

 Jump to: